SimplyEdit/SimplyStore/README.md

 <a name="roadmap"></a>
 ## Roadmap

-- allow changes to dataset by creating a new root
+- [v] allow changes to dataset by creating a new root
-- command handling with crud commands and command log
+- [v] command handling with crud commands and command log
-- backup current dataset to JSONTag file
+- [v] backup current dataset to JSONTag file
-- on startup check if any commands in the log haven't been resolved, if so run them
+- [v] on startup check if any commands in the log haven't been resolved, if so run them

-- improved web client with type-specific views and form elements
+- [ ] improved web client with type-specific views and form elements

-- add support for metadata on each JSON pointer path (or better: each object)
+- [x] add support for metadata on each JSON pointer path (or better: each object)
-- allow custom templates, instead of the default index.html
+- [ ] allow custom templates, instead of the default index.html
-- add support for access control, based on webid / openid connect
+- [ ] add support for access control, based on webid / openid connect
-- switch from VM2 to V8-isolate, which is more secure
+- [ ] switch from VM2 to V8-isolate, which is more secure
-- switch the server runtime to Rust, so SimplyStore can share immutable data between threads
+- [x] switch the server runtime to Rust, so SimplyStore can share immutable data between threads

 <a name="license"></a>
 ## License